 The middle-of-the-road economist is like an engineer who is constructing the next perpetual motion machine.
 The more intelligent economists realized this, of course, “Suffice it to say that, in my opinion, what we presently possess by way of so-called pure economic theory is objectively indistinguishable from what the physicist Richard Feynman, in an unflattering sketch of nonsense ‘science,’ called ‘cargo cult science’.”
 (Clower, 1994, p.
 809)

-Economists are doing all sort of things, except science (2013).
+Economists are doing all sorts of things, except science (2013).

 Clower, R. W. (1994).
 Economics as an Inductive Science.
 Southern Economic Journal, 60(4): 805–814.